Easy Paintings for Kids -Watercolor Ocean Painting Art

 Notes

-For best results, your coloring page should be on thick paper, like cardstock.
-This is such a simple art projects and fun for kids of all ages.
+Your coloring page should be on thick paper, like cardstock, for best results.
+This is a simple art project and fun for kids of all ages.
 When you’re done, let the paint and glue dry completely.
-When the paintings are dry, hang them up and let the kids admire their work.
+When the paintings are dry, hang them and let the kids admire their work.
 The kids will be so proud of what they have accomplished!